Larry and Penny Thompson Memorial Park: History

 The Larry and Penny Thompson Memorial Park was originally part of the Naval Air Station Richmond, which came into existence when the U.S. federal government acquired by eminent domain 2,107 acres of undeveloped land On September 15, 1942 it was commissioned as a base for U.S. Navy blimps in World War II to help protect ships on the Atlantic Ocean and Gulf of Mexico from German submarine attacks.
 On September 15, 1945, three years to the date the base was commissioned, a hurricane and subsequent fire destroyed all three 17-story wood hangars and everything inside: 366 military and civilian aircraft, 25 blimps and more than 100 vehicles.

 A connection to the World War II past is evident today at the south entrance to the park off SW 184th St., where a large concrete directional arrow still stands in the ground, pointing north – a guide for blimp and airplane pilots who landed at the Naval Air Station.
 With the war over, the blimp base ceased operations.
 The hangars were never rebuilt and the blimps never returned.
 For the next 30 years, the land had varied uses including serving as the University of Miami's South Campus and a field research lab for 350 acres of fruit trees for the university.
 The parcel for the Larry and Penny Thompson Memorial Park and Campground (and Zoo Miami) was acquired in 1974 as part of a 1,010-acre land transfer from the U.S. government to Miami-Dade County.

 Following the death of his parents, in late 1976, Carl Thompson lobbied the Miami-Dade County Commission to name the park after his parents.
 On November 17, 1975, the Miami-Dade County Commission unanimously voted to name the park the Larry and Penny Thompson Memorial Park.

 The park was dedicated December 17, 1977.
-The late Gene Miller, two-time Pulitzer Prize winner for the Miami Herald, represented the paper at the dedication and presented a bronze plaque donated by the Herald.
+Gene Miller, two-time Pulitzer Prize winner for the Miami Herald, represented the paper at the dedication and presented a bronze plaque donated by the Herald.
 Today, the plaque is at the front of the campground office.
 The plaque quotes from Thompson’s February 3, 1956, Herald column: "All types of parks are needed in this complex civilization of ours, and we don’t have enough of any of them.
 Providing a place where a person can just sit --- where he can commune with God’s world – certainly is and always will be a primary requisite."

 On August 24, 1992, Hurricane Andrew devastated the park and campground, severely damaging most of the picnic shelters and other buildings and flattening many of the trees.
 However, within a few years, the damage was repaired and the trees recovered.